-Take the ribs out of the skillet with the tongs and put one layer into the bottom of the Crock-Pot.
+Take the ribs out of the skillet with the tongs and put one layer in the bottom of the slow cooker.
 Brush the ribs generously with the sauce.

 Check the internal temperature in a thick area of one rib to verify it is 160 degrees Fahrenheit.

 Remove the ribs to a platter.
 Make additional sauce to serve with the ribs.
+Enjoy!

 Read more: How to Freeze Baby Back Ribs After Cooking